HUMAN RECOMBINANT NMUR1 RECEPTOR

 Application: Functional assays

 Figure 1.
-Dose-dependent calcium flux upon treatment with ligand, monitored with FlexStation.
+Dose-dependent calcium flux upon treatment with ligand, measured with MultiscreenTM Calcium 1.0 No Wash Assay Kit (Multispan MSCA01).
 Figure 2.
-Dose-dependent accumulation of intracellular IP1 upon treatment with ligand, measured with IP-one Tb kit (Cisbio 62IPAPEC).
+Dose-dependent accumulation of intracellular IP1 upon treatment with ligand, measured with IP-one Tb kit.
 Figure 3.
 Receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
-Thin line: parental cells; thick line: receptor-expressing cells.
+Thin line: parental cells; thick line: receptor- expressing cells.

 Howard et al. (2000) Identification of receptors for neuromedin U and its role in feeding.
 Nature 406:70-74.